alexjasson/templechess/README.md

   adding king moves, then knight moves then orthogonal sliding moves and diagonal sliding moves.
 Remember to use this general approach for legal move generation as well because it has no down side.
+- A function for setting two bits on a bitboard might be useful.